After her second privacy victory, Meghan Markle calls for a shake-up in the tabloids.

 Meghan Markle gained a second legal victory against a British media group on Thursday, when judges dismissed the publisher’s appeal of a judgment that it had violated her privacy.

-The Duchess of Sussex expressed her hope that the verdict would inspire others to hold tabloid publications accountable and reform their ways.
+The Duchess of Sussex expressed her hope that the decision would inspire people to hold tabloid publications accountable and lead to reform.

 “This is a triumph not just for me, but for anyone who has ever been afraid to stand up for what’s right,” she said in a statement following the decision.